-This feature lets you use your high-beam headlamps to signal a driver in front of you that you want to pass.

-To use it, pull the turn signal/multifunction lever toward you until the high-beam headlamps come on, then release the lever to turn them off.
+To signal to a driver in front of you that you want to pass, pull the turn signal/multifunction lever until the high-beam headlamps come on.
+Then release the lever to turn them off.
+The windshield wiper lever is on the right side of the steering column.